emelie-nilsson/fempowered/TESTING.md

 - ✅ Signup works without email verification (accounts activate immediately)
 - ✅ Login works with valid credentials
 - ✅ Logout logs the user out and displays a confirmation message
-- ✅ Password reset flow sends an email and accepts new password
+- ✅ Password reset flow allows the user to change their password

 ---